This post is the complete step by step guide on everything you need to know on how to start a blog.

 - What can they expect if they work with me?

 Include testimonials and photographs while telling your own story and make sure you provide an opt-in opportunity from those ready to get on your list.

 For bloggers, it’s important to have a way for visitors to dive deeper in to your content so I encourage you to have a blog page where your categories are listed with a short description of each category along with a collection of your latest or most popular posts on your blog page.

 Your contact page

 Don’t dismiss the potential of this page.
 Make this page personal and inviting by using some intro copy on how visitors can get in touch with you.

 Use a form instead of an email address here.
+If you simply use a linked mailto email address, you’re asking for trouble.
 Since this is a contact page, include ways people can connect with you on social media by linking up Facebook, Twitter, Instagram, LinkedIn, etc.

 If your blog accepts guest posts, then this would be a good place to include information about what the guidelines and requirements are for submitting theirs.